BurdaMagazinOrg/module-ad_entity/README.md

 - Install this module.
 - You need at least one further module which defines an Advertising type.
-  The ad_entity_adtech module for example defines advertisement provided by AdTech Factory.
+  The ad_entity_dfp module for example enables you to create types of Doubleclick for Publishers (DFP) advertisement.
   This module can be found in the 'modules' subfolder.
 - Configure global settings for Advertising entities at admin/structure/ad_entity/global-settings.
 - Create and manage your Advertising entities at admin/structure/ad_entity.